These things are silent. Though it may be told

 To our unutterable faith, we wait.

-We are busy working to bring Charles Sorley's "Whom Therefore We Ignorantly Worship" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Charles Sorley's "Whom Therefore We Ignorantly Worship" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Whom Therefore We Ignorantly Worship" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.